Vivien Chartres: Personal life

 Vivien Chartres married businessman Arthur Lindsey Burns in 1915.
 They had two children, Vivien Anne-Marie, born 1916, and Cecil, born 1917, before Arthur Burns died in 1925.
 She remarried in 1927, to Sir Richard C. R. Young.
-The Youngs and Annie Vivanti met with Benito Mussolini in 1927, while they lived in Rome.
-Vivien Chartres Young died in Hove, in 1941, by suicide, along with her husband; his failing health led her to write, "I cannot go on...We shall go together, quietly and peacefully."
+The Youngs and Annie Vivanti met with Benito Mussolini in 1927, while they lived in Rome, Italy.

+Vivien Chartres Young died in Hove, Sussex, in 1941, by suicide, along with her husband; his failing health led her to write: "I cannot go on...We shall go together, quietly and peacefully."
 Her mother died the following year.